 Rex has been in the insurance industry for 30 years.
 He worked for Pacific Standard Life Insurance Company for 10 years, followed by 5 years with CalFarm Life Insurance company in Sacramento.
 He joined VSP Vision Care in June of 1994.
 He was the Director of Provider Networks up until 2008, when he transitioned to the VSP Optics Group where he is currently the Vice President of Opthalmic Supply Chain.
 He helped lead the effort of VSP’s Mobile Clinics Program, which officially launched in June 2007.
 The program’s primary purpose is to provide replacement glasses for anyone who may have lost their glasses during a disaster, such as hurricanes, tornados, and fires.
 To date, the program has helped over 9,000 people see better.

 Theresa is the managing partner and CEO of LPAS Architecture and Design, one of the largest architectural firms in Sacramento.
 As a Northern California native, Theresa was raised with a large family in Yuba City.
 She studied architecture at the Southern California Institute of Architecture (SCI-Arc) in Santa Monica.
 After school, she returned to Northern California to work with a small firm in the Marysville area.
 Theresa is a licensed Architect with over 34 years of experience in various types of housing, healthcare, and commercial office buildings.
-She joined the Sacramento Habitat board in 2008 and is currently serving as Board President.
+She joined the Sacramento Habitat board in 2008.

 Paul Ainger has developed over 100 single family homes and over 1,000 apartment units in his 20 year career in affordable housing development.
 He has developed apartments and subdivisions throughout the California Central Valley from Fresno to the Greater Sacramento area.
 Through his work, Ainger has raised over $150 million in development capital.
 He has managed the entire development process, from entitlements through construction to occupancy.
 His projects include a mix of developments, including new construction, infill development and acquisition and rehabilitation of existing apartments and single family homes.
 Many of these projects were affordable housing developments in which he assembled complex financing packages that included tax credits, tax-exempt bonds, tax-increment and public funding.
 Ainger serves on the Boards of the Sacramento Housing Alliance and Solano County Affordable Housing Coalition.
 He is the treasurer for the California Reinvestment Coalition.
 He has a Masters of Business Administration from U.C.
 Davis and a Bachelor’s degree from Rhodes College in Memphis, TN.